Wondering how to play UNO? You’re in the right place.

 25 cards of each colour (green, red, blue and yellow).

-2. Match your cards to the discard pile
+2. Match your UNO cards to the discard pile

-Choose either the player to the left of the dealer or the youngest player to start and work in a clockwise direction.
+To start and work clockwise, choose either the player to the left of the dealer or the youngest player.

 When it’s your turn, inspect the card on the top of the discard pile and see if any of your cards are playable.
 You can play a card when it matches either the colour or number of the card, or if you have any wild cards.

-If you have no playable cards, you must draw a card from the draw pile.
-The aim of UNO is to be the first player to get rid of all of your cards so you’ll want to avoid picking up cards as best you can.
-If you have to draw a card, you can choose to play it straight away if it is playable, otherwise your turn ends.
+You must draw a card from the draw pile if you have no playable cards.
+The aim of UNO is to be the first player to eliminate all their cards so you’ll want to avoid picking up cards as best you can.
+If you have to draw a card, you can play it immediately if it is playable; otherwise your turn ends.

-If you use all of the cards in the draw pile and no one has won yet, reshuffle the discard pile to continue playing.
+If you use all the cards in the draw pile and no one has won, reshuffle the discard pile to continue playing.

 3. UNO card meanings

-In UNO, you’ll find cards that don’t have basic numbers on - these special cards can help you to win the game, so use them wisely!
+In UNO, you’ll find cards that don’t have basic numbers on them - these special cards can help you win the game, so use them wisely!

 UNO Reverse card

-This card reverses the direction of play, for example from clockwise to anticlockwise.
-You might be able to prevent someone from winning first by using this card tactically.
+This card reverses the direction of play; from clockwise to anticlockwise.
+You can prevent someone from winning first by using this card tactically.

 UNO Skip card